 I will introduce you now the attack which is also known as RFI.
-You will learn about its main characteristics, then I will show what is the impact it has and later on we will have some fun together learning how it looks like in the real examples.
+You will learn about its main characteristics, then I will show what is the impact it has and later on we’ll have some fun together learning how it looks like in the real examples.
 At the end, we will repeat it all together and find a way to fix it!
 Excited?

 Remote File Inclusion Description

 What is the first thing that comes to your mind when you read the title?
 Some kind of the attack which has something to do with files?
 Well, this kind of issue actually refers to an inclusion attack.
 In such kind of the crime event, the attacker is able to cause the commandment in which the web app will include a remote file.
 It will be done by exploiting that web app which also needs to include some external files or scripts, and all that needs to be done dynamically.
 Can you imagine the consequences of such successful attack?
 They are very serious and can even include Information Disclosure, Remote Code Execution and believe it or not XSS-that one injection we talked about already.
 A powerful combination, don’t you agree?
 The Remote File Inclusion happens most of the times when the app is receiving constantly a path to some file which must be included as the input.
 Of course, it is also not properly sanitized.
 That is why I always mention sanitizing when it comes to fixing or preventing the vulnerabilities.